Gong County, Sichuan

 Gong County or Gongxian (珙县 (珙縣, Gǒng Xiàn)) is a county located in southern Sichuan Province, China.
 It is under the administration of Yibin city.
 It is mainly known to travelers for the hanging coffins, a site which dates back nearly 3,000 years and is attributed to the Bo people, who died out around 400 years ago.

 Hanging coffins of Bo people

 Hanging coffins carved from a single log are found in the areas once inhabited by Bo people (China).

+Administrative divisions

+Gong County administers 10 towns and 3 ethnic townships.